 (3) immediately prior to execution.

-This was the practice in the State of Victoria by 1873, and it was adopted in the State of Tasmania in the same year.
+This was the practice in the colony of Victoria by 1873, and it was adopted in Tasmania in the same year.
 In NSW the requirement was for 25 duplicates to be printed from each negative; in Tasmania, Thomas Nevin produced at least four duplicates from his negative of a single sitting with the prisoner.

 Below are the two photographs taken of Ned Kelly, attributed to Charles Nettleton, which were pasted to his criminal record between 1873 and 1874.
 As the caption states, the photograph on the left was taken five months after Kelly was transferred to Pentridge in Melbourne from a country jail, dated to June 1873, and the second was taken a week before his release on 11th March, 1874.
 The photographs, attached to the prisoner’s record, were forwarded to the police for future reference.
 This was their intended purpose.
 Note that the Victorian prison photographer Charles Nettleton printed his final copy as a carte-de-visite in an oval mount for the official record.